Soffit Lighting Installation Cost

 How Far Apart Should Soffit Lights Be?

-When laying out LED soffit lighting in many applications, developers use a 1:1 ratio.
-If the lights are 4 inches in diameter, there is a 4-foot gap between them.
+When laying out LED soffit lighting in many applications, developers often recommend a 1:1 ratio.
+For example, if the lights are 4 inches in diameter, they should have a 4-foot gap between them, 6 inches calls for a 6-foot gap and so on.

 Do Soffit Lights Need To Be Fire Rated?